 If you plan to visit Canada for a few hours, the day, or even an extended period of time, the Western Hemisphere Travel Initiative, or WHTI, requires U.S. and Canadian travelers to present a passport or other document that denotes identity and citizenship when entering the U.S.

-The United States and Canada border remains closed to “non-essential" traffic until July 21, 2020.
+The United States and Canada border remains closed to “non-essential" traffic at least until November 21, 2020.

 U.S. citizens visiting Canada will be required to present one of the travel documents listed here: